Battle Beyond the Stars: Nominations

-Battle Amongst the Stars Comic
+Battle Amongst the Stars comic book

-A prequel comic book, set 30 years before the BBTS film, was launched by Bluewater Productions in March 2010.
-Battle Amongst the Stars is a four-part miniseries that tells the story of how Zed, the old man played by Jeff Corey in BBTS, began his adventures from the planet Akir with Nell.
+A prequel comic book, set 30 years before the film, was launched by Bluewater Productions in March 2010.
+Battle Amongst the Stars is a four-part miniseries that tells the story of how Zed began his adventures from the planet Akir with Nell.
 It also has the characters of Dr. Hephaestus and Sador of the Malmori.

+Reuse of footage

+The starship footage was reused in another Roger Corman science fiction film, Space Raiders, blasted by critics, as well as in the ultra-low budget Corman features Starquest II, Vampirella, The Fantastic Four, Dead Space, and Forbidden World.
+This same footage was also reused in later films and video games: a clip from the film (in 3-D) is shown during the movie theater fight scene at the end of Bachelor Party, and footage was also used for the LaserDisc game Astron Belt.
+The soundtrack was later recycled by Corman for Raptor and other films.
+Sections of Horner's score were reused in Space Raiders and other Corman films.